John Albert Raven

-John Albert Raven FRS FRSE (born 25 June 1941) is a British botanist, and emeritus professor at University of Dundee and the University of Technology Sydney.
-His primary research interests lie in the ecophysiology and biochemistry of marine and terrestrial primary producers such as plants and algae.
+John Albert Raven FRS FRSE (25 June 1941 – 23 May 2024) was a British botanist who was emeritus professor at University of Dundee and the University of Technology Sydney.
+His primary research interests were in the ecophysiology and biochemistry of marine and terrestrial primary producers such as plants and algae.

-Education
+Early life and education

-Raven was educated at the Friends' School, Saffron Walden and St John's College, Cambridge, receiving a Bachelor of Arts degree in Botany in 1963.
-He remained at Cambridge to complete a PhD in Botany (plant biophysics) in 1967, specialising in the membrane transport processes and bioenergetics of giant-celled algae.
+Raven was born on 25 June 1941, and brought up on a farm in northwest Essex and educated at the Friends' School, Saffron Walden and St John's College, Cambridge, receiving a Bachelor of Arts degree in Botany in 1963.
+He remained at Cambridge to complete a PhD in Botany (plant biophysics) in 1967, under the supervision of Enid MacRobbie, and specialising in the membrane transport processes and bioenergetics of giant-celled algae.

 Career

 After a period as a lecturer at Cambridge, Raven moved to the University of Dundee in 1971, and he remained at Dundee until his formal retirement in 2008.
 He was appointed there to a personal chair in 1980, and was the John Boyd Baxter Professor of Biology from 1995 until 2008.
 In 1978, Raven was a co-founding editor of the influential peer reviewed scientific journal Plant, Cell & Environment with Paul Jarvis, David Jennings, Harry Smith and Bob Campbell.